 We don’t always get what we want.
 The partner we seek may already be committed or may not be interested in us.
 In such a case we employ an old and effective strategy called compromise.
 We choose the best partner available to us.

 People change.
-A lot can happen in a lifetime.
+And a lot can happen in a lifetime.
 The partner whom you were once so attracted to, could lose value in your eyes.
-In extreme cases, they may even become, physically or psychologically abusive.
+In tragic cases, they may even become physically or psychologically abusive.

 With these facts in mind, we can see that girls and guys cheat for different reasons.

 Once again let’s look into our evolutionary past…

 Suppose there lived a woman whose partner had great Provider Qualities.
 He showed every sign of being a doting father who would shower the resources, attention and emotional support needed to raise healthy children.